-A Zoo In Cambridgeshire Has Been Evacuated Following A "Serious Incident"

-The spokesperson would not comment on social media allegations that a tiger had attacked someone.

-Kevin Fernandez posted on Facebook "Just been at hamerton zoo .. one of the tigers escaped .. never run so fast in my life .. they closed the zoo ambulance turned up I think someone got bitten".
+This Is The Zookeeper Who Was Killed By A Tiger After It Entered An Enclosure

+He added: “She let out a blood-curdling scream and then another keeper ran out shouting ‘Run!’
+It was a case of total panic.
+There were keepers rushing about throwing buckets of meat to try to get the tigers under control.

+“They ushered us away to another building.
+You could see the keepers with their heads in their hands.”

-He added: "We just see everyone runnin outta the tiger bit n all the staff was shouting run get out .. we had to leave the zoo .. a boy was missing loads of ambulances turned up."
+Another visitor, Kevin Fernandez, posted on Facebook: "We just see everyone runnin outta the tiger bit n all the staff was shouting run get out .. we had to leave the zoo .. a boy was missing loads of ambulances turned up."

-However, when official sources said that no animals had escaped, Fernandez wrote in a reply to his post: "People sayin tiger didn't get out ... but staff and other people told us to run .. and then they closed zoo .. air ambulance turned up .. so not sure what actually happened now."

-A Cambridgeshire Police spokesperson said in a statement: "We can confirm that no animals have escaped and members of the public are safe.
+A coroner's van was seen by the BBC entering the zoo on Monday afternoon.

 In 2008, a cheetah escaped from the park and was found by a 9-year-old boy in his back garden.
 It was believed to have got out through a faulty electric fence.